Undergraduate BSc (Hons)

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.

-What will I be Doing?
+What will I be doing?

 Throughout your course, you’ll be supported by expert and award-winning staff, including authors of books and papers in a range of specialisms, some of whom have appeared on national television and radio and have been nominated for University of Salford teaching awards.

-The psychology team are research active and have been recognised at both national and international levels and for work on driving, media, child development, addictions, clinical and health psychology, occupational stress, emotional intelligence and terrorism.
+The psychology team are research active and have been recognised at both national and international levels for work on driving, media, child development, addictions, clinical and health psychology, occupational stress, emotional intelligence and terrorism.
 We aim to engage with students in a variety of ways, including through the use of new technologies, including the SalfordPsych blog and Twitter account.
 The team are proud of the quality of psychology courses we deliver and are committed to providing stimulating and rewarding opportunities to study psychology – either as a single discipline or in combination with counselling or criminology.

 Assessment methods will vary depending on the modules you choose to study, you can expect: